-- 1 Log in to ZENworks Control Center. - 2 Click Devices > Managed.
+- 1 Log in to ZENworks Control Center.

+- 2 Click Devices > Managed.

-- 3 Select either Servers or Workstations as the type of the device, then select the devices you want to unregister from the Management zone. - 4 Click Action > Unregister Device.
+- 3 Select either Servers or Workstations as the type of the device, then select the devices you want to unregister from the Management zone.

+- You will not be able to reregister the unregistered device through ZCC.
+However, you can use the zac reg command to reregister the device.

+- 4 Click Action > Unregister Device.

-1 Deploying the ZENworks Agent
+1 1 Deploying the ZENworks Agent

-Any devices you want to manage through ZENworks must have the ZENworks Agent deployed to them.
+Devices that you want to manage through ZENworks must have the ZENworks Agent deployed to them.
 The ZENworks Agent performs all ZENworks management tasks on the managed device.

-For detailed information about the supported platforms and system requirements for a managed device, see "Managed Device Requirements" in the ZENworks 2017 Update 2 System Requirements.
+For detailed information about the supported platforms and system requirements for a managed device, see "Managed Device Requirements" in the ZENworks 2020 Update 2 System Requirements.